 8. Visit a Museum

-An economical pastime while in Hong Kong is making the rounds of the museums.
-Some like the History Museum and Hong Kong Art Museum are free to enter.
+An economic pastime while in Hong Kong is making the rounds of the museums.
+Some like the History Museum and the Hong Kong Art Museum are free to enter.

 7. Check out the Temples

 For a real feel of Hong Kong, however, you should go to the temples.
 You won’t have to pay to enter, but you could get a little luck (and local favor) by buying a couple of incense sticks and lighting it up.